 Happiness, Well-being and Sustainability: A Course in Systems Change is the first textbook bridging the gap between personal happiness and sustainable social change.
 The book provides a guide for students to increase their skills, literacy and knowledge about connections between a sense of well-being and systems change.
 Further, it can help students live a life that brings them happiness and contributes to the well-being of others and the sustainability of our planet.

-The book is broken down into seven sections covering the subjects of systems thinking, personal and societal values, measuring happiness, human needs, ecological sustainability, and public policy.
-In addition, each section includes engaging exercises to empower students to develop their own ideas, prompts for group discussion, suggestions for additional research, and an extensive list of resources and references.
+The book is presented in seven chapters covering the subjects of systems thinking, personal and societal values, measuring happiness, human needs, ecological sustainability and public policy.
+In addition, each section includes engaging exercises to empower students to develop their own ideas, prompts for group discussion, suggestions for additional research and an extensive list of resources and references.
 The book is written in the context of systems thinking with a style that is approachable and accessible.

 "Happiness, Well-Being, and Sustainability is the first text book aimed at teaching students the new science of happiness and well-being measurement and to think of it in the context of making positive – and sustainable – changes to society.
 It provides extensive and robust evidence of the theory and metrics underlying the well-being approach, and at the same time links it to those of systemic change.
 It provides students with lessons on how to be agents of their own destiny, and to use that agency to contribute to the well-being and sustainability of their societies.
 The authors make their broad objective very eloquently in the introduction by quoting Ghandi: "be the change you wish to see in the world."
 It is a refreshing and accessible volume that will provide the next generation with better tools to navigate and improve their collective futures." – Carol Graham, Leo Pasvolsky Senior Fellow, College Park Professor, University of Maryland